lizkim17/Mini-Project1/assessment.md

 1. scrape data from external sources -> scrapted data from wikipedia
 2. create a table of contents with links to each heading -> it is at the top of the document
-3. tidying the data using bind_rows and pivot_wider -> under Descriptive Statistics and Plots
+3. tidying the data in various ways (Ex. bind_rows and pivot_wider) -> under Descriptive Statistics and Plots
 4. Merge different datasets -> when creating plots
 5. Renaming columns -> when creating plots
 6. Add bins to the data using the specified quartiles when creating plots -> when creating plot for RQ3.